 Project Management Office: Old Concept – New Interest

-For years, the Project Management Office (PMO) has been a concept many project-based organizations are familiar with, however most small to mid-sized firms do not have the personnel available to staff this mid-level management position.
-With the recent challenges we have all faced during the COVID-19 pandemic, we have seen a renewed interest by firms who want to enhance their management of project performance, accounts receivable collections, WIP Aging, and utilization metrics.
-Having a handle on these key areas is vital to a firm’s success.
+For years, the Project Management Office (PMO) has been a concept many project-based organizations are familiar with.
+However, most small to mid-sized firms do not have the personnel available to staff this mid-level management position.
+With the recent challenges we are facing with the recession, we have seen a renewed interest by firms who want to enhance their oversight and management of project performance, business development pipeline and hit rates, accounts receivable collections, WIP management, and utilization metrics.
+Having a handle on all things project performance is key to a firm’s success.

 What exactly is a PMO?

-The PMO can be just one person, a remote outsourced resource, or a team of Project Coordinators who can help your firm move the needle on project and profit performance.
-Google “PMO” and you will find a myriad of definitions.
+The concept of an “office” or “team” dedicated to project performance oversight can be daunting.
+In fact, the PMO can be just one person, an outsourced resource, or a team of Project Coordinators/Accountants who can help your firm move the needle on project and profit performance.
+Google “PMO, and you will find a myriad of definitions.

 Governance over all things project-related in your firm.
 The PMO: